ladzzzz123/BizPlan/README.md

 ## Management Analysis

+Your org charge or listing the people/bios on your management team should provide the foundation for illustrating how you have management analysis covered, but it is also important to be humble.
+Do not be afraid to discuss weaknesses or stumbles and what you are doing to correct the issues.
+The discussion of management analysis is a story of emergence; it is not a celebration of past accomplishments by a dream team.

 Every single day anyone in business must ask the seven key questions that every business must answer:

 - **Timing** Is NOW the right time to research OR plan OR develop OR launch OR scale OR pivot OR shelve your particular business idea?